By Madeleine Ortiz

 Forget about the number on the scale.

-Lisa says she used to eyeroll too when doctors told her not to let the scale be her measure of success, but, says that now she can recognize that health is really, truly so much more than how much you weigh.
+Lisa says she used to roll her eyes when doctors told her not to let the scale be her measure of success, but now she can recognize that health is really so much more than how much you weigh.
 “I gave away ⅔ of my stomach,” she tells us, “and I lost 40 lbs.”
 It was an incredibly frustrating time for her and she started feeling depressed.
 The 40 lbs wasn’t nothing, but it didn’t feel like enough considering the sacrifices she had made for it and the result was that she was harder on herself than she had ever been before.
 “I broke my own heart,” she says, and it took a lot to pull herself out of that dark headspace.
 When she did find herself in a good place again, she started to understand more clearly why success shouldn’t be measured with just the scale.
 Her blood work is great, she exercises a ton and she’s happy being who she is – and those are all much better, bigger wins than weight loss.

 Take care of your whole self.